 (See above) Last quarter you probably had at least a 2.0 GPA.
 This quarter your current GPA was low enough to pull your cumulative GPA below a 2.0.

 A mentor is a faculty or staff person you will meet with to support you in overcoming whatever obstacles are preventing you from achieving academic success and or social success.

 How do I know if I am on Warning?

 Go to your unofficial transcript.
 Look at your GPA for the quarter.
 Regardless of the cumulative GPA, will read "academic warning status" if your current GPA is below 2.0.

 How do I get help before getting on Warning or Probation?

 Always go and see your instructor and ask for help.
 Also, we find that the keys to success involve attending all classes, doing all assignments on-time, completing all reading assignments on-time and studying for all examinations before the day of the exam.
 CAMP and Student Support Services programs require a process to initiate individual services.
 However, all other student support programs are open to all students.

 What happens if I have an emergency and cannot do what is expected from me?

 The most important thing is to immediately contact your instructors in person, by phone, or by e-mail.
 Feel free to contact the Office of Academic Advising to discuss both uncontested and hardship withdrawals.
 963-3523.

-Students can also contact the Office of Student Affairs / Student Life and explain your situation.
+Students can also contact the Dean of Student Success Office and explain their situation.
 963-1515.